MuhBayu/bitly-shorten-api/README.md

 </ul>
 <br/><br/>

->> Untuk mendapatkan ID AKUN dan API KEY silahkan anda membuat akun bitly (http://bitly.com/a/your_api_key)
+>> To get the ACCOUNT ID and the KEY API please create a bitly account (http://bitly.com/a/your_api_key)